 He also vastly improved the infrastructure of his country.
 New hospitals, schools, and roads appeared in areas of the country that were previously remote and disconnected.
 4,500 of Bolivia’s 16,000 educational establishments and 3,000 new public health centers have been constructed during Morales’s time in office.

 Needless to say, these projects were expensive.
 However, Morales has taken relatively few international loans.
 In fact, he funded these programs internally through the nationalization of Bolivia’s key industries.
 Bolivia’s gas, oil, telecommunications, electricity, mining, and water industries were all taken under the public sector, bringing in immense profits for the government that were funneled directly into infrastructure, education, healthcare, and welfare.
 Before Morales, foreign corporations retained up to 85% of the profits they made from Bolivian raw materials, compared to 10-20% after the nationalizations.
-This resulted in an increased revenue of $31.5 billion over ten years, compared to the decade preceding Morales’s presidency which saw only a revenue of $2.5 billion, this made Bolivia one of the fastest growing economies in Latin America.
+This resulted in an increased revenue of $31.5 billion over ten years, compared to the decade preceding Morales’s presidency which saw only a revenue of $2.5 billion, and Bolivia becoming one of the fastest growing economies in Latin America.

-Morales’s policies created backlash, not from his own people, but from the United States.
+Morales saw backlash to this, not from his own people, but from the United States.
 According to files released on WikiLeaks, the US ambassador warned Morales that international funding from organizations such as the Inter-American Development Bank (IDB), World Bank, and the International Monetary Fund depended on his “good behavior.”
 This good behavior meant refraining from nationalizing resources that served as major sources of profit for American multinational corporations, especially petroleum, as Bolivia holds some of the world’s largest petroleum deposits.

-Additionally, accusations of corruption have grown around him for the past few years.
+Additionally, accusations of corruption have been growing around him for the past few years.
 One of his former romantic partners held an influential post in a Chinese construction firm, which garnered criticism when the firm received millions of dollars in state contracts.
 He responded by welcoming an investigation, claiming his administration had “nothing to hide.”

 Widespread outrage followed him from 2016 to his ousting over a larger issue, however.
 In Feb.
-2016, Morales expressed his desire to run for another term in office, which at the time was unconstitutional.
+2016, Morales expressed his desire to run for another term in office, which would be unconstitutional.
 He decided to put the decision up to a referendum on whether to change the still-new constitution to allow him to run in the 2019 elections.
 With 51% of people voting not to allow him another term, it looked as though he would have to step down.
 By December, he made it clear he would ignore the referendum when the MAS nominated him as their 2019 presidential candidate.

 Who is Jeanine Áñez?